CodeWithSupriyo/Portfolio.../README.md

 # Portfolio

 In this portfolio you can check out my profile...
 It uses HTML5 CSS3 and a JS library called GSAP to make those loading animations.
-I have talked about my work (landing page), skills(page 2), services( page 3), contact (last page).
+I have talked about my work (landing page), skills(page 2), services( page 3), expample projects (page4) contact (last page).
 Be sure to check my portfolio website with the given link:-
 https://portfolio-supriyo-web-dev.netlify.app/      you can check my youtube channel...

 ## Color Reference